sbxg/sbxg/README.md

 you from doing it.
 Be aware that running `bootstrap.py` again will re-write the files, and modifications will be lost!
-You also should refrain yourself from modifying the downloaded sources (especially the sources of genimage, which come from a git repository), as `subcomponent` will complain if the sources are not what it expects.
+You also should refrain yourself from modifying the downloaded sources (especially the sources of genimage, which come from a git repository).

 You can run `make help` to see the available targets.
 When you are ready, just run `make` or `make all` to generate your image.
 You may want to use the `-j`